nest/nest-simulator/doc/examples/lin_rate_ipn_network.rst

-To record from the rate neurons a ``multimeter`` is created and the parameter ``record_from`` is set to `rate` as well as the recording interval to `dt`
+To record from the rate neurons a :cpp:class:`multimeter <nest::multimeter>` is created and the parameter ``record_from`` is set to `rate` as well as the recording interval to `dt`